cj520120/kvm-cloud/README-en.md

 English | [中文](README.md)
 ### Project Introduction
 KVM Cloud is a lightweight private cloud platform implemented in Java, designed to help small and medium-sized enterprises quickly manage computing, storage, and network resources, allowing enterprises to have their own cloud platform.
 The platform includes, but is not limited to, the following features:
-1. Basic VM functions based on KVM (creation, start, stop, reinstallation, webVNC, etc.)
+- Basic VM functions based on KVM (creation, start, stop, reinstallation, webVNC, etc.)
-2. Support for NFS, glusterfs, and Ceph RBD disk storage pools
+- Support for NFS, glusterfs, and Ceph RBD disk storage pools
-3. Support for dynamic addition and removal of disks
+- Support for dynamic addition and removal of disks
-4. Multi-host management
+-  Multi-host management
-5. Support for template maintenance for quick VM creation
+- Support for template maintenance for quick VM creation
-6. Automatic management of virtual machine IPs
+- Automatic management of virtual machine IPs
-7. Support for multiple network cards
+- Support for multiple network cards
-8. Support for VLAN network segmentation through OVS
+- Support for VLAN network segmentation through OVS
-9. Support for cloud-init to configure system passwords
+- Support for cloud-init to configure vm
-10. Support for internal DNS resolution
+- Support for internal DNS resolution
-11. Support for NAT forwarding
+- Support for NAT forwarding
-12. Support for key management login
+- Support for key management login
-13. Support for hostname customization
+- Support for hostname customization

 ### About Upgrade
 - Currently, upgrades from V1 and V2 to the latest version are not supported.